jewettaij/visfd/doc/doc_filter_mrc.md

 If "**-blob**" is selected, then it should be followed by the range of diameters of the objects you wish to detect (**d_min** and **d_max**).
 (Simlarly, "--blob-r" allows the user to specify blob sizes in terms of their radii.)
-A LOG filter will be applied to the image using different Gaussians whose widths (σ) vary between "**σ_min**", and "**σ_max**" (which are equal to d_min/(2√3) and d_max/(2√3) respectively).
+A LoG filter will be applied to the image using different Gaussians whose widths (σ) vary between "**σ_min**", and "**σ_max**" (which are equal to d_min/(2√3) and d_max/(2√3) respectively).
 (If you prefer, you can use the "*-blob-s*" argument to directly specify the